Skip to main content

 • Taint analysis will fall back to generic sources / sinks and may miss framework-specific patterns.

-• Secrets, dependency CVE, IaC, and container scans are unaffected and continue to work.
+• Secrets, dependency-CVE, IaC, and container scans are unaffected and continue to work.

 The honest read: Vulkro is most accurate on the stacks listed here.
 We add new frameworks every release based on what paying customers ship.